commerce-docs/pagebuilder-examples/Image/LazyLoading/README.md

 1. Add `lozad.js` file to your module or use a CDN.
 2. Add the 'lozad' class to your template `<img>` tags.
 3. Override the native Image configuration to point to your templates and use `data-src` instead of `src` for you desktop and mobile image sources.

+## Author

+[Bruce Denham](https://github.com/bdenham).
+Contact us on the Slack [#pagebuilder channel](https://slack.com/app_redirect?channel=pagebuilder) for questions specific to this example.

 ## Feedback

-We encourage and welcome you to help us keep these examples current by submitting pull requests and issues.
+We encourage and welcome you to help us keep these examples current by submitting Issues and Pull Requests.
 We also welcome your feedback and ideas on other code examples you would like to see added to this repo.

-## Slack
-You can join our [#pagebuilder channel](https://magentocommeng.slack.com/messages/CHB455HPF), within [magentocommeng.slack.com](https://magentocommeng.slack.com/), to post your questions to the Page Builder community.